AlexBastola/Tiktok-Content-Bot/README.md

 # Tiktok-Content-Bot
-Automates downloading content, editing, and uploading to Tiktok
+Automates downloading content, editing, and uploading to Tiktok [WP]